-- Both real and personal property may be appealed to DOR - 10% threshold DOR may not change an assessment determined to be within 10% of the general assessment level of all other property in the municipality, or the property's value exceeds \$1,000,000 as determined by the BOR - DOR will hold an informal conference with the property owner and the assessor where each may present evidence: - If DOR feels adequate evidence was presented during the conference, it will make a decision - If DOR does not feel it has adequate evidence, DOR will investigate the appeal.
+- 10% threshold DOR may not change an assessment determined to be within 10% of the general assessment level of all other property in the municipality, or the property's value exceeds \$1,000,000 as determined by the BOR - DOR will hold an informal conference with the property owner and the assessor where each may present evidence: - If DOR feels adequate evidence was presented during the conference, it will make a decision - If DOR does not feel it has adequate evidence, DOR will investigate the appeal.
 Once the investigation is completed, DOR will make a decision. - DOR may revalue the property any time before November 1 of the assessment year or within 60 days after receiving the appeal, whichever is later.
 If adjusted, the value is substituted for the original value and taxes paid accordingly. - DOR's decision may be appealed by an action for certiorari in the circuit court of the county where the property is located